 They are medium-sized to large evergreen trees, ranging from 10-60 m (33-197 ft) tall, with a conical to irregular crown, the latter occurring especially in some of the Asian species.
 The leading shoots generally droop.
 The bark is scaly and commonly deeply furrowed, with the colour ranging from grey to brown.
 The branches stem horizontally from the trunk and are usually arranged in flattened sprays that bend downward towards their tips.

-Junipers should be removed within 30' or structures and 15' of roadways and driveways.
+FIRESafe MARIN recommends that junipers be removed within 30' or structures and 10' of roadways and driveways.
 Period.

 Any junipers remaining in the defensible space zone (from 30' to 100') must be maintained completely free of dead needles and twiggy material, should be irrigated every 2 weeks, and should be thinned and separated into individual bushes.